Home »

 Imagine going to the gym and working only one side of your body every day for years and neglecting the opposite side. (this is one reason why we adjust off opposite sides of the Chiropractic table when we use our different rooms).
 Unless you have impeccable conditioning and perfect form, golf tends to create this same type of imbalance in your spinal column, setting golfers up for injury.

 For a proper swing you need unrestricted joint motion in the spine and pelvis.
 Every golf swing places a lot of compression load on the spine.
-Studies found that this force can be at leaseight times a person’s body weight.
+Studies found that this force can be at least eight times a person’s body weight.
 Think of your body as a spinning top, with your spine as the axis around which your arms, hands, and golf club rotate.
 The top can move very fast if the axis remains balanced but will topple over if the axis is unstable.
 To allow the top to continue spinning as efficiently as possible, it is imperative to have a healthy, freely moveable spine, as well as proper balance in the muscles supporting the spine.
 This is where your adjustments have such a profound effect

 This is why golfers should seek chiropractic care.
 Regular chiropractic care not only treats and prevents injuries.
 It’s also a good way to improve your golf and enjoy this great yet frustrating game just a little more on the day, and add many more days to your years of golf.